HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

         SET Timezone=Asia/Kolkata
         ```

-## Installing DXClient using the native javascript package from HCL Software portal
+## Installing DXClient using the native JavaScript package from HCL Software portal

 !!! note
     You are encouraged to use the DXClient container image package from CF196 onwards for easier installation.